-And there are also unconfirmed reports of clashes between rival fans in two more host cities, Lviv in Ukraine and Lodz in Poland.
+And there are also unconfirmed reports of clashes between rival fans in the host city of Lviv in Ukraine and Lodz in Poland.

-It marks an unsavory start to Euro 2012 and confirmed fears which were raised ahead of the tournament that it could be marred by incidents of violence and racism.
+It marks an unsavoury start to Euro 2012 and confirmed fears which were raised ahead of the tournament that it could be marred by incidents of violence and racism.

-Tournament organizers have already had to deal with allegations of fan racism after Netherlands players were targeted by locals during a training session in Krakow, Poland, on Wednesday.
+Tournament organisers have already had to deal with allegations of fan racism after Netherlands players were targeted by locals during a training session in Krakow, Poland, on Wednesday.

 Wroclaw police spokesman Mariusz Sokolowski confirmed the incident in the 40,000-capacity venue.

-"I can confirm that this happened at the stadium," he said.
+He said: "I can confirm that this happened at the stadium.

 "The attackers were from the group of Russian language fans.
 We are trying to identify them.
 Police have the security footage from the stadium, we are looking into it."